-All financial liabilities are recognised initially at fair value plus, in the case of loans and borrowings, directly attributable transaction costs.
+All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings, net of directly attributable transaction costs.

-The Group's financial liabilities include trade and other payables, loans and borrowings and financial guarantee contracts.
+The Group's financial liabilities include trade and other payables, loans and borrowings, financial guarantee contracts, and derivative financial instruments.